The Art of the Brand-Led Launch

 4. Synchronized Swimming Partners

 The run-up to a launch can feel like a scramble from the start.
 Even the best of plans will omit a variable or take a twist.
 Into this fray enter a mix of internal and external players who bring specific expertise.
-The important thing is, the only perspective that really matters is the customer.
+The important thing is that the only perspective that really matters is the customer's.

-The launch of France’s most popular wine brand, Jadot, into the American market required a strong take on the geographic differences in visuals, messaging, channels, and ways to break through clutter and form a bridge between two cultures.
+The launch of France’s most popular wine brand, Jadot, into the American market required a strong take on geographic differences across visuals, messaging, and channels to break through the clutter and form a bridge between two cultures.

 5. Finish, Fit, and Polish